Jasonblalack/zyngapoker/Installation.md

 This will install Jasy into the default system location for Python 3.
 After installation `jasy` should be in the `PATH`.

 To update your installation just execute the command again.

+## Testing the Installation

+Try the following on your console/terminal:

+    $ jasy
+    !!!
+Did not found 'jasyscript.py'!

+The error message is infact a success message showing you that Jasy is working.
+No start building your `jasyscript.py` inside your application.